OMS is a Rights Respecting School

-RRSA is also about looking at ways to ensure the rights are being met for our pupils here at OMS.
-We are constantly promoting a culture of mutual respect – for staff, for pupils and for the environment – and the values embodied in the UNCRC.
-The revamped and strengthened School Council is helping ensure pupils have a voice in whole-school decisions and initiatives.
+We have successfully developed ways of ensuring that children’s rights are being fulfilled for our pupils.
+We are constantly promoting a culture of mutual respect – for staff, for pupils and for the environment – and the values embodied in the Convention.
+Our School Council is helping pupils have a voice in whole-school decisions and initiatives.

 For more information about the award, visit UNICEF’s website at http://www.unicef.org.uk/rights-respecting-sch.